If you’re too distracted to focus, it’s probably because your mind is cluttered with thoughts, ideas, and emotions that aren’t important.

 8- Multitasking:

 Multitasking is bad for the brain.
-Every time we jump from one task to another, we lose focus Do one thing as much as possible and finish it before moving on to the next.
+Every time we jump from one task to another, we lose focus to Do one thing as much as possible and finish it before moving on to the next.

 9-Enjoying Nature: